sampsyo/cs6120/content/blog/2019-11-13-gep.md/index.md

 LLVM IR code is not generally memory safe.
-While certain *obviously bad* behaviors are disallowed, it is not hard to write code that may execute out-of-bounds memory accesses at runtime.
+While certain *obviously bad* behaviors are disallowed, it is not hard to write code that may execute out-of-bounds memory accesses at run time.

 For instance, the size of an
 array may be statically known,